charmoniumQ/PROBE/docs/benchmark_suite/README.md

 A related problem to subsetting is inferring a performance model, which would predict the approximate overhead of a workload under different provenance systems based on characteristics of the workload.
 Inferring a performance model may improve our understanding of the bottlenecks in provenance collectors.

-A priori, provenance collectors put a "tax" on certain syscalls (e.g., file I/O operations, process forks, process execs), because the system has to intercept and record these
+A priori, provenance collectors put a "tax" on certain syscalls (e.g., file I/O operations, process forks, process execs), because the system has to intercept and record these.
 Therefore, we expect a low-dimensional linear model (perhaps number of I/O operations per second times a weight plus number of forks per second times another weight) would predict overhead optimally.
-To estimate this, we use the following models non-negative LASSO regression.
+To estimate this, we use non-negative LASSO regression.
 Non-negativity allows us to interpret the coefficients of the model as the slowdown imposed by specific syscalls.
-LASSO tries to find a sparse linear model, ignoring as many features as possible while still maintaining good results.
+LASSO tries to find a sparse linear model, ignoring as many features as possible while maintaining good results.
 LASSO's tradeoff between ignoring features and getting better accuracy is determined by $\alpha$.
 We will determine the optimal $\alpha$ through cross-validation.
-Outside of that cross-validation, we use a larger cross-validation to estimate out-of-sample standard error of the predictor.
+Outside of that cross-validation, we use a larger cross-validation to estimate the out-of-sample standard error of the predictor.

 Unlike the previous section, we are not comparing provenance systems as a ratio to native; we are trying to find a dependency on the absolute number of system calls to an absolute amount of time (e.g., "every open costs 100 extra ns").
-Therefore, we regress the difference between provenance and no-provenance wallclock time, and we use absolute (non-standardized) features.
+Therefore, we regress the difference between provenance and no-provenance wallclock time and use absolute (non-standardized) features.
+However, the scoring metric is still percent error because the runtimes of the programs in the benchmark may be different orders of magnitude.

 <!--
 - **Ordinary least-squares (OLS) linear regression**.